Key Takeaways at Week 7

 At 7 weeks, the baby begins to resemble, well, a baby, with the appearance of arms and lower leg buds, as well as a less paddle-like appearance with webbed hands and feet that will later develop into separate digits.
 To take things a step further, the baby's elbow and knee joints are beginning to form this week.

-Baby is developing distinct facial characteristics like ears, nose, a mouth, and a tongue, all of which are getting more defined.
-Eyelids and lenses are also developing—and, although they cannot see yet, their little retinas are beginning to grow and prepare for a lifetime of witnessing the magnificent world around them.
+Baby is developing distinct facial characteristics like ears, nose, mouth, and tongue, all of which are getting more defined.
+Eyelids and lenses are also developing, and, although they cannot see yet, their little retinas are beginning to grow and prepare for a lifetime of witnessing the magnificent world around them.

-Baby Weight- Very small to weigh (1 gramme)
+- Baby Weight: Too small to weigh (1 gramme)

 Pregnancy Symptoms This Week